 The LED "Fan Failure" lights red if one of the fans fails.
 The device continues to operate, you should, however, replace the fan as soon as possible.
-You can locate the defective fan by a dialog box (see Fig. 37 and the corresponding text).
+You can locate the defective fan by a dialog box (see Fig. 42 and the corresponding text).

 The LED "Amplifier Overheated" lights red if one of the power semiconductor devices of the amplifier or of the power supply units reaches the critical temperature.
 When the LED lights, the amplifier cannot be activated.
 The temperature threshold is internally set, you cannot change it.
-You can monitor the current temperatures by a dialog box (see Fig. 36 and the corresponding text).
-In case of overheating, you can locate the device part that caused the temperature rise in a dialog box (see Fig. 37 and the corresponding text).
+You can monitor the current temperatures by a dialog box (see Fig. 41 and the corresponding text).
+In case of overheating, you can locate the device part that caused the temperature rise in a dialog box (see Fig. 42 and the corresponding text).

 The LED "Actor Overheated" lights red if the temperature sensor at the actor reaches the critical temperature.
 When the LED lights, the amplifier cannot be activated.
-The temperature threshold can be modified by a dialog box (see Fig. 26 and the corresponding text).
-You can monitor the current actor temperature by a dialog box (see Fig. 36 and the corresponding text).
+The sensor can be deactivated and the temperature threshold can be modified by a dialog box (see Fig. 31 and the corresponding text).
+You can monitor the current actor temperature by a dialog box (see Fig. 41 and the corresponding text).